euzun/jpeg-carver-matlab/README.md

 * **NOTE 3**: [PeakFinder function](https://www.mathworks.com/matlabcentral/fileexchange/25500-peakfinder-x0--sel--thresh--extrema--includeendpoints--interpolate-) by Nathanael Yoder has been adapted as part of some functions.

 ## Citation
-* Please cite to following paper(s) if you use these tools for academic purpose;
+* Please cite to following papers if you use this tool for academic purpose;

+* E. Uzun and H. T. Sencar, “[JpgScraper: An Advanced Carver for JPEG Files](https://doi.org/10.1109/TIFS.2019.2953382)”, IEEETransactions on Information Forensics and Security, 2019.

 * E. Uzun and H. T. Sencar, “[Carving orphaned jpeg file fragments](https://www.researchgate.net/publication/275044127_Carving_Orphaned_JPEG_File_Fragments)”, IEEETransactions on Information Forensics and Security, vol. 10, no. 8, pp.1549–1563, 2015.